pmunts/muntsos/README.txt

      * 1 January 2024 -- I have decided to suspend active development for
        32-bit platforms.
 The 32-bit BeagleBone kernel is frozen at 5.4.106.
 The 32-bit Raspberry Pi 1 and 2 kernels are frozen at 5.15.92.
-The frozen 32-bit kernels and thin servers will still be rebuilt regularly to incorporate userland improvements.
+The 32-bit extensions, kernels and thin servers will still be rebuilt from time to time to incorporate userland improvements.
        The muntsos-dev package has been updated to only pull in 64-bit AArch toolchains.

      * 1 January 2024 -- The 64-bit Raspberry Pi 3 and 4 kernels have been
        upgraded to 6.1.69 and will track